 Not every electrical appliance will need to be PAT tested.
 In some cases, a simple user check and visual inspection are enough, e.g. checking for loose cables or signs of fire damage and, if possible, checking inside the plug for internal damage, bare wires and the correct fuse.

 PAT Testing in your business

 Among the appliances that will need to be tested are your dishwasher or glasswasher, which you might not expect.
 These machines pose as much of a potential fire hazard as other commercial kitchen appliances.
-In conjunction with domestic, government figures 2011-2014 showed that dishwashers are 11% more likely to cause a fire through faulty electrics than any other appliance in a kitchen “Which?
-Report 14th June 2015”.
+In conjunction with national, government figures 2011-2014 showed that dishwashers are 11% more likely to cause a fire through faulty electrics than any other appliance in a kitchen “Which?
+Report on 14th June 2015”.
 Your machine or machines will be subjected to visual inspection including testing of the wires, polarity checks and the insulation of current carrying parts.

-What if your PAT Test fails
+What if your PAT Test Fails

-Items that fail testing will need to be removed from service with immediate effect or they are adorned with a red label indicating fail though this method is not a legal practice.
+Items that fail testing will need to be removed from service with immediate effect, or they are adorned with a red label indicating fail though this method is not a legal practice.

 PAT testing service providers, however, must make sure they use the right testing equipment; tests and test conditions most suited to the type of appliance being tested.
 It is also their responsibility to get testing equipment calibrated and cleared for the job at hand.